Jon-Webb-79/c_double/docs/doxygen/sphinx_docs/Dictionary.rst

 ~~~~~~~~~~~~~~~
 .. c:function:: double pop_double_dict(dict_d* dict, const char* key)

    Removes and returns the value associated with a key.
-Returns FLT_MAX if
+Returns DBL_MAX if
    the key is not found.

    :param dict: Target dictionary
    :param key: String key to remove
-   :returns: Value associated with key, or FLT_MAX if not found
+   :returns: Value associated with key, or DBL_MAX if not found
    :raises: Sets errno to EINVAL for NULL inputs, ENOENT if key not found

    Example: